-The "Cobra" is fitted with full collective pitch on both main and tail rotor blade systems and, in addition, has a Bell/Hiller mix provided to blend "control power" with control smoothness.
-Note that many so-called 'collective pitch' machines do not possess Bell/Hiller mix as a standard item.
+The "Competitor" range is fitted with full-collective pitch on both main and tail rotor blade systems and, in addition, has a Bell/Hiller mix provided to blend control "power" with control smoothness.

-There are basically two methods of achieving collective pitch on an RC model helicopter.
-One method is to change the pitch of the main blades "collectively" by fitting a rod up the side or center of the main shaft and, while the rotor blades are rotating, moving the rod up or down by a lever arrangement below the main shaft.
-This, in turn, results in a "collective" pitch change of the main blades through the pitch angle mixing arms.
-This system is used on the Schluter and Kalt helicopters.

-Most full size 'choppers' use the method of moving the whole swashplate up and down to achieve collective pitch changes as do the "Horizon" and Hirobo RC model helicopters.
+basically two methods of achieving collective pitch on an R/C model One method is to change the pitch of the main blades "collectively" by fitting a rod up the side or center of the main shaft and, while the rotor blades are rotating, change the vertical position of the rod.
+This, in turn, results in a "collective" pitch change of the main blades through pitch angle mixing arms. system is used on the Schluter and Kalt helicopters.
+Most full size 'choppers use the method of moving the whole swashplate up and down to achieve collective pitch as do the "Horizon" and Hirobo R/C model helicopters.
 Both these methods have their advantages and disadvantages.
-The method selected for both the 'Competitor" and 'Cobra' was the moving swashplate, just like its full-size brothers.
-One major advantage of this method, which is not immediately obvious, is that the collective pitch 'range' can be much greater.
-This means that a specific level of 'dead space' or 'backlash' on the control links and servos will show up as less 'lost motion' in the rotor head.
-Another advantage is that the larger range fills the inverted flight needs without any modification to the standard kit.
-For inverted flight the swashplate must move in one direction throughout a full range for upright flight, but from the zero position through an equal negative amount for inverted flight.
-Consequently a total range equivalent to somewhere near 16 degrees of main blade pitch change is required.
-The 'Cobra' control systems easily achieve this requirement.
+The method selected for the "Competitor" was the moving swashplate just like its full-size brothers.
+One advantage of the "Competitor" method which is not immediately obvious is that the collective pitch 'range' is sufficient inverted flight needs without any modification to the standard kit. flight the swashplate must move in one direction throughout a full range for upright flight, but from the zero position through an equal negative amount for inverted Consequently a total range equivalent to somewhere near 16 degrees of main blade pitch change is required.
+Both of the "Competitor" control systems easily achieve this requirement.

-"Cobra's" Unique Thrust Bearings
+"Competitor's" Unique Thrust Bearings

-The very high centrifugal forces that exist on the bearings of both main and tail blades of RC helicopters have in the past been taken on one 'standard' ball bearing.

-The 'standard' ball bearing is designed primarily for radial loads and is not optimum for use where high 'end' or 'pulling' forces are incurred.
-The "Cobra" main rotor blades utilize a triple bearing system with a heavy duty thrust bearing fitted into each blade holder, together with two fine quality ball bearings to take the radial loads just like the full sized choppers.
-In addition, the end-play can be adjusted at any time to provide a minimum of 'back-lash' utilising a double locking system.
-This insures fast and low friction main rotor blade rotation during flight without any lost motion.
+The GMP "Competitor" is the first competition helicopter available in the United States to use 'thrust' bearings in main and tail blade systems.
+The very high centrifugal forces that exist on the bearings of both main and tail blades of R/C helicopters have in the past been taken on one standard ball bearing.
+The standard ball bearing is designed primarily for radial loads and is not optimum for use where high end thrusts are incurred.
+The "Competitor" main rotor blades utilize a triple bearing system with a heavy duty thrust bearing in each blade holder, together with two fine quality ball bearings.
+In addition, all three bearings are adjusted by a double locking system which insures fast and low friction rotation during flight without any lost motion.
 Again a prerequisite to accurate and advanced aerobatic flight.